shouryashashank/Awesome-H-shifter/README.md

 - Exposes gears and ignition as joystick buttons via the Arduino Joystick library (native USB)
 - Simple wiring based on a Arduino Pro Micro (or any compatible ATmega32U4 board)
 - Single 7-segment display for gear/neutral/reverse feedback
-- Eagle schematic included for reference (`awsome-H-shifter.sch`)
+- Eagle schematic included for reference (`awesome-H-shifter.sch`)

 ---

 ## Repository contents

-- `awsome-H-shifter.sch` — Eagle schematic showing wiring of the Arduino Pro Micro, switches and 7-segment display
+- `awesome-H-shifter.sch` — Eagle schematic showing wiring of the Arduino Pro Micro, switches and 7-segment display
 - `h-shifter-sketch.ino` — Arduino sketch for reading the shifter, updating the display and reporting joystick buttons
+- `3d-print files` — contains the 3d print files for the shifter
 - `README.md` — this file
 - `LICENSE` — project license